novakowd/tmdbdata/README.md

 > `set_auth_token()` will also set the `TMDB_AUTH_TOKEN` environment
 > variable, but it is only specific to the session you’re working in

+The package’s functions can now be used as the default argument `auth_token = get_auth_token()` will automatically get this environment variable

 ------------------------------------------------------------------------